OceanGlidersCommunity/Oxygen_SOP/sections/oxygen_pre_deployment.md

 Keeping sensor in small beakers before and during calibration process.
 Only the membrane will need to be submerged in distilled water.
 :::

-After recovery the sensor and to remove any biofouling, the following protocol is recommended by the manufacturer:
+After recovery the sensor has to be cleaned to remove any biofouling.
+The following protocol is recommended by the manufacturer:
 1. If the sensor has been for too long exposed to the air, leave it overnight in a vinegar solution.
 2. Next day, place the sensor in soapy water and use a brush gently if it is necessary to remove all material adhered to the surface.
 3. Rinse very well with clean water and dry carefully.